 A crack, otherwise known as a keygen or warez, is an illegal copy of authentic software.
 These often originate from torrent sites such as BitTorrent or The Pirate Bay.
 The distribution of cracks or keygens is illegal, and Drillimation has lashed out a number of legal actions against those companies to stop the illegal distribution of our games.
 In addition, law enforcement networks such as the FBI are often brought into these investigations and have brought criminal prosecution to those who are caught distributing or reproducing illegal copies of software, including video games.

 Back-up copies cannot protect your software either.
 There is a great deal of misinformation online regarding backup/archival copies.
+The backup provision of the US Copyright Act covers only a very narrow section.
+This is because most video games are comprised of numerous copyrighted works including graphics and audio.
 No matter whether or not you own the authentic game, it is illegal to download and play cracked software from the internet.
 Developers have employed numerous DRM methods to ensure the copyright of their software is protected.
 However, hackers still manage to find methods to get around them.

 Is piracy illegal?